Anchor Stone Blocks: End and rebirth

 Although Anchor Stones survived World War I and World War II, the factory was included within Communist East Germany when the Iron Curtain divided Europe.
 In 1953, the company was nationalized as VEB Anker-Steinbaukasten, a state-owned company.
 In 1963, the production of the blocks was stopped.
 The trademark "Anker" was used by various toy companies in East Germany, none of which were related to the stone building set factory.

 However, existing sets of old Anchor Stones remained very popular within the international community.
 In 1979, the Club van Ankervrienden ("Club of Anchor Friends") was founded in the Netherlands.
 Initially the membership was limited to Dutch members, but foreign members were admitted starting in 1983.
-Today the club has about 230 members.
+As of the club's own count, the Club of Anchor Friends has about 260 members, roughly half in Germany and half mainly in the Netherlands, Austria, Switzerland and the United States, with more recent members from Belgium, France, England, Denmark and Chile.
 With the support of the Club of Anchor Friends, the state of Thuringia, and the European Union, Georg Plenge was able to resurrect the company as Anker Steinbaukasten GmbH.
+Ownership later passed to Gerhard Gollnest and Fritz-Rüdiger Kiesel, known for the wooden-toy brands goki, Heimess and Holztiger, and in 2017 to Ankerstein GmbH, a subsidiary of the Rudolstadt chapter of the Arbeiterwohlfahrt (AWO), a German welfare organisation; production is now run as a social enterprise employing people with and without disabilities.
 Production at the factory in Rudolstadt restarted 15 September 1994, and new sets were sold to Club members in October 1994.